Martinnavs/datascienceportfolio/AnimeRecommendation/README.md

 To be able to do recommendations using [collaborative filtering](https://builtin.com/data-science/collaborative-filtering-recommender-system) there is a need to establish a basis on which to compare users.
 For this project, it is called a preference profile.
 A preference profile is defined as the 8 favorite anime genres per user.
 However, since the datasets do not provide such profiles, data mining is conducted to generate these profiles from existing data.

 The favorite anime genres are sourced from the animes with high user ratings, as it is assumed that a high rating implies that the user likes the anime and the genre transitively.
 Thus, the first step is to get the 5 highest-rated anime per user.
-It must be noted, however, that the number of anime that a certain user watches greatly varies within the dataset.
+It must be noted, however, that the number of anime that a certain user watches (and rates) greatly varies within the dataset.
 This implies that some users may not reach 5 animes.

 Then, the preference profile is created from these animes.
 It is done by getting the 8 most occuring genres in the user's 5 (at most) highest-rated anime.
 These genres are then turned into a binary string, which is based on the predefined arrangement of all genres in the anime dataset.
 As an example, if the arrangement is